 Like all medications, modafinil can have some side effects.
 The most common side effects include:

 - Nausea (feeling sick)

 - A dry mouth, or a strange taste in your mouth.

-If any of these side effects persist or are troublesome, you should speak to your doctor.
+If any of these adverse effects persist or are troublesome, you should speak to your doctor for medical advice.

 Occasionally, more serious side effects can occur including:

 - Back pain

 - Changed sensations of the skin including tingling or numbness

 - Changes to eyesight or pain in your eyes

 - Anxiety or depression, or thoughts of harming yourself.